It is the goal of the Hawkins County Library System to obtain the maximum use of its collection by the greatest number of people.

 - Duplicate copies no longer needed

-- Materials which have not circulated in the last five years
+- Materials which have not circulated in the last three years

-- Outdated, invalid information(much material, such as scientific, medical, technical and travel, is expendable within five years)
+- Outdated, invalid information(much material, such as scientific, medical, technical and travel, is expendable within three years)

 - Poorly bound, printed or constructed